Children's Hospital is part of the UPMC family.

 Since its founding in 1989, the independent nonprofit Clinic for Special Children has evolved into a unique combination of a pediatric primary care clinic for the medically underserved Amish and Mennonite communities of southeastern Pennsylvania and a center for cutting-edge diagnosis and research for rare genetic conditions.
 The clinic's on-site diagnostic laboratory identifies between five and 15 new genetic diseases every year.

-The Clinic has a longstanding collaborative relationship with Children’s Hospital of Pittsburgh of UPMC that began when a clinic patient with a rare liver disease needed a liver transplant.
+The Clinic has a longstanding collaborative relationship with UPMC Children's Hospital of Pittsburgh that began when a clinic patient with a rare liver disease needed a liver transplant.
 Children’s offers unique expertise in pediatric liver transplantation, having performed more pediatric liver transplants than any other center in the United States.
 In 2004, in collaboration with the Clinic, Children’s became the world’s first hospital to establish an elective liver transplantation protocol for patients with maple syrup urine disease (MSUD).
 Since then, more than 55 children with MSUD have received liver transplants at Children’s.

 “People often ask me why a small nonprofit clinic like ours, serving an underserved rural community, would partner with Children’s Hospital,” says Dr. Strauss.
 “The answer is that we share core principles about patient care¬—principles that are embodied in the Center for Rare Disease Therapy.
 The Center believes, as we at the Clinic do, that children with rare diseases deserve the best medical care, and it is committed to making its services accessible to children who might not otherwise have access to them.
 Furthermore, the Center is committed to scientific innovation, which is very close to our hearts at the clinic.”